twhite96/tiffrwhite-blog-next/pages/posts/incredibly-not-hot-take.md

+---
-# Incredibly Not Hot Take
+title: Incredibly Not Hot Take
+description: When the takes are cold and the debate is spicy.
+tag: notes
+date: 2023-06-04
+---
 There's nothing wrong with a UI library, and [Chakra UI](https://chakra-ui.com/) is the one.

 TailwindCSS is an atomic design system yada yada, ad nauseam ad infinitum.